D en.Diccio-o.com

 11 sentences with “abroad”

-Short, simple sentences with “abroad”, suitable for school kids, with common collocations and related words.
+Short, simple sentences with “abroad”, suitable for children and primary/elementary school, with common expressions and related words.
+You'll also find examples for middle and high school.

 Brief definition: abroad